 Here, they met Australian and Pacific Members of Parliament and Ambassadors, including Australian Prime Minister the Hon Anthony Albanese, and Minister for International Development and the Pacific the Hon Pat Conroy.

 Part of the experience saw participants camping and taking part in team building activities in Tharwa, ACT with Outward Bound Australia.
 According to Fijian participant and policy analyst, Melissa Kwan, her time at Outward Bound reminded her that, “every experience is a lesson”.

 Here, participants would also meet Australian Ambassador for Gender Equality Ms Stephanie Copus Campbell and learn more about her work.

-During this first of two leadership ‘intensives’ WDLP participants take part in, each attendee was supported to clarify a ‘real world’ development issue or topic they hope to positively impact and influence on their return home.
+During this first of two leadership intensives in which WDLP participants take part, each attendee was supported to clarify a ‘real world’ development issue or topic they hope to positively impact and influence on their return home.

 Over the next 18 months of their time on the WDLP, they will revisit and support these development leadership goals and increase their readiness and networks to step into leadership roles in their community, workplace or country.

-After their intensive 18 months on the Women’s Developmental Leadership Program (WDLP), participants and alumni stay part of the WLI network and are supported to build skills, networks and take on leadership for positive development in the Pacific.
+After their intensive 18 months on WDLP, participants and alumni stay part of the WLI network and are supported to build skills, networks and take on leadership for positive development in the Pacific.

 Professional development opportunities, leadership coaching, and access to dedicated counselling continue to be available to alumni when they return home.
 WLI Alumni Representatives and alumni events in Fiji, Papua New Guinea and Samoa are currently being rolled out through the program.